guilhermebkel/gbkel-about/experiences/index.md

 At this new position, I helped them and learned about `Landing Page, Webflow, Notification System`.

-On top of that, it is important to know that I've `helped taking software design/architecture decisions on a notifications system integrated with external pltaforms, scaling and debugging Google Chrome crawling related services backed by puppeteer`.
+On top of that, it is important to know that I've `helped taking software design/architecture decisions on a notifications system integrated with external pltaforms, scaling and debugging Google Chrome crawling services backed by puppeteer`.

 <br />